What Is A Brain Injury?

 There are many different types of brain injuries.
 While they may differ in terms of symptoms or location, they are all serious and life-changing.

 - Contusion: A contusion is a visible bruising of the brain due to trauma or blood leaking from blood vessels.
-This can be caused when the brain bounces off the skull or an impact to the head causes internal bleeding in the brain.
+This can be caused when the brain bounces off the skull or an impact to the head causes internal bleeding.

 - Concussion: A concussion is any blow that causes shearing of the brain cells and is not detected by CT Scans or MRI's.
 In fact, the CDC now calls classifies concussions as traumatic brain injuries.
-There is no such thing as a mild traumatic brain injury.
+There is no such thing as a mild traumatic injury in this realm.

-- Anoxia/Hypoxia: Brain cell death resulting from brain cells receiving no oxygen (anoxia), or not enough oxygen (hypoxia).
-This can happen from an electric shock or any other traumatic event that prevents oxygen from getting to your brain.
+- Anoxia/Hypoxia: Brain cell death resulting from cells receiving no oxygen (anoxia), or not enough oxygen (hypoxia).
+This can happen from an electric shock or any other traumatic event that prevents oxygen from getting to your head.

 What Are Symptoms Of A Brain Injury?

-Many symptoms associated with a brain injury are common sense, but that also means that they are easily overlooked.
-Unfortunately, many brain injuries every year go undiagnosed.
-Sometimes brain injuries are missed because of other life-threatening injuries or other orthopedic injuries causing pain.
-If you or a loved one has any of these symptoms, please make sure to seek medical attention for a possible brain injury:
+Many symptoms associated with an injury are common sense, but that also means that they are easily overlooked.
+Unfortunately, many of these issues every year go undiagnosed.
+Sometimes injuries are missed because of other life-threatening injuries or other orthopedic injuries causing pain.
+If you or a loved one has any of these symptoms, please make sure to seek medical attention for a possible injury:

 - Poor balance